Chris-Stevenson-Git/Knock-Example-Rails/README.md

 ```bash
 rails db:seed
 ```
-in the terminal and we're ready to get started on the front end.
+and we're ready to get started on the front end.

 ### Start your server
 ```